slateci/slate-client-server/README.md

 	                              The path to a file containing the endpoint at which to contact the SLATE API server.
 The contents of this file are overridden by --api-endpoint if that option is specified.
 Ignored if the specified 	file does not exist.
 	  --credential-file PATH (Env:SLATE_CRED_PATH)
-	                              The path to a file containing the credentials to be presented to the SLATE API server
+	                              The path to a file containing the credentials to be presented to the SLATE API server --output TEXT               The format in which to print output (can be specified as no-headers, json, jsonpointer, jsonpointer-file, custom-columns, or custom-columns-file)

 	Subcommands:
 	  vo                          Manage SLATE VOs